CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Review_data.md

     ##   Phenanthrene               147
     ##   Pyrene                     225

-So under Pahs, we have six totals,
+So under PAHs, we have six totals,

 The following PAH Totals are NOT included in the “official” totals, and should be removed from the data: